anshuldante/ai-ds-ml-Theory/artificial-intelligence-foundations-thinking-machines/notes.md

 # AI Foundations: Thinking Machines

-* Symbolic systems approach (pattern matching), weak and string AI:
+* Symbolic systems approach (pattern matching), weak and strong AI:
 * Symbol matching was assumed to be AI.
 * The Chinese room
 * String AI/General AI: applies to a multitude of tasks.